Ms Lekha Tharoor Kaanunnathu

 The film is an adaptation of the 2002 Hong Kong film The Eye.
-The movie features Meera Jasmine, Badri, Suraj Venjarammoodu, Nandhu, Geetha Vijayan and Shankar Panicker.
+The movie features Meera Jasmine, Badri, Suraj Venjarammoodu, Nandu, Geetha Vijayan and Shankar Panicker.
 The movie was later dubbed into Tamil as Kangal Irandal and in Telugu as Eyes.

 Plot

 TV host Lekha Tharoor unexpectedly begins experiencing disturbing, violent visions.
 After explaining her mental state to friends and colleagues, she is presumed psychotic and is referred to a psychiatric hospital for treatment.